Disney's Aladdin (Sega Genesis video game): Reception

-Critical response

 On release, Famicom Tsūshin scored the Mega Drive version of Aladdin a 35 out of 40.
 The game was awarded Best Genesis Game of 1993 by Electronic Gaming Monthly.
 They also awarded it Best Animation.
 The game was reviewed in 1994 in Dragon #211 by Jay & Dee in the "Eye of the Monitor" column.
 Both reviewers gave the game 5 out of 5 stars.

 Levi Buchanan of IGN gave the game an 8/10, calling the game "a platformer that proved the Genesis, while aging, was still quite capable of great gameplay and delightful artwork".